itead/Segnix/README.md

 ### To use SDK like an Arduino sketch

-Create a new file named "led.ino" which contains the folloing lines:
+Create a new file named "led.ino" which contains the fellowing lines:

     #include <stdio.h>